HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 A better approach would probably be to apply a style for credit lines using CSS, but that's too advanced for this lesson.

-There are many places online to find HTML tags. the [W3 Schools HTML tutorial](https://www.w3schools.com/html/) is nice because it's "Try it Yourself" editor lets you see the results of your markup.
+There are many places online to find HTML tags. the [W3 Schools HTML tutorial](https://www.w3schools.com/html/) is nice because its "Try it Yourself" editor lets you see the results of your markup.

 ## HTML markup to customize features available in Markdown